Everything Saint Augustine

 The truth is like a lion.
 You don't have to defend it.
 Let it loose; it will defend itself. - St. Augustine

-Saint Augustine is a walkable City, charming with it's cobble stone pathways and store fronts to wander...
+Saint Augustine is a walkable City, charming with its cobble stone pathways and store fronts to wander...
 Keep Walking....

-And if you like to have some adult beverages along the way....
+If you like to have some adult beverages along the way....

 Free Distilleries – There is more than one place where you can have a free tour with tasting.
 Free samples are a highlight along this journey, although the lines may be a deterrent.
 We have found these places very worth the stop!